Contents

 schedulability analysis of real-time distributed systems that

 assesses a rich variety of timing requirements.
-Via sensitivity
+Via

-composable input model for the real-time behavior of the modules
+versatile and composable input model for the real-time

-and platforms that form your system.
+behavior of the modules and platforms that form your system.

 MAST is distributed under a GPL free software license.
 For